firstkindgamer/QuaterniusPrefabCollisionCreatorForUnity/README.md

 # Install guide

-2 Ways
+2 Seperate Ways

-Download the Unitypackage file and import,
+1. Download the Unitypackage file and import

-drag and drop the script anywhere inside your asset folder
+2. Drag and drop the script anywhere inside your asset folder

 # Notice